cbochs/grapple.nvim/README.md

     style = "relative",

     ---A string of characters used for quick selecting in Grapple windows
-    ---An empty string or nil will disable quick select
+    ---An empty string or false will disable quick select
     ---@type string | nil
     quick_select = "123456789",

+    ---Default command to use when selecting a tag
+    ---@type fun(path: string)
+    command = vim.cmd.edit,

     ---User-defined tags title function for Grapple windows
     ---By default, uses the resolved scope's ID